DEPARTMENTS & OFFICES >

 - Individual chapters reserve the right to have higher standards for selection of members

-Fall 2015 sorority recruitment will take place October 1st-3rd.
+Fall 2017 sorority recruitment will take place in September 2017 in Yorktown Hall.
 Events are scheduled for three consecutive evenings.
 Potential new members of sororities are expected to attend each night of fall formal recruitment.
 Invitations of membership are extended on "Bid Day," which marks the final day of the formal recruitment period.
-Registration will be open August 2015.
+There is a small $5 fee to register for sorority recruitment that covers the cost of administering the process.
+Registration will open at rmu.edu/gogreek.

 Fall 2017 Formal Recruitment